tina-friedrich/arc-user-guide/docs/source/job-scheduling.rst

 The **arc**/**htc** clusters use SLURM as their resource manager (or scheduler).
 This is the same system used for the ARC's previous clusters (ARCUS-B and ARCUS-HTC) so existing ARC users will be familiar with its commands and submission script syntax.

 As a reminder, to work with ARC's clusters, you will need to submit a job to the job scheduler; the login nodes are for preparing and submitting scheduler jobs and should not be used for performing computational work.
-If you need to run interactive computational work such as pre/post processing data or building your own code - this must be performed on interactive nodes.
+If you need to run interactive computational work such as pre/post processing data or building your own code - this must be performed on interactive nodes - see the section on `Interactive Jobs <https://arc-user-guide.readthedocs.io/en/latest/job-scheduling.html#interactive-jobs>`_

 Nodes on **arc**/**htc** are not allocated exclusively to jobs; jobs are allocated the requested number of cores and may share nodes with other jobs.
 The default number of cores allocated is 1 (as is the default number of nodes).
 Default amount memory per CPU is 8000MB.
 You will not be able to use resources you have not requested in your job submission; this includes memory and CPU cores.